PreReconciliationOwnerChecker

 Description

-The key difference from PreReconciliationChecker is that this extension avoids performing GET operations on the resource itself, only checking the parent/owner resource.
+If this extension blocks the reconcile, ASO won’t even attempt to GET the resource itself.
 This is critical for resources where the owner’s state can completely block access to the child resource.

 Interface Definition